JackSzwergold/Writing/dreams/The Scale of the Street Was Humongous.md

-## The Scale of the Street Was Humungous
+## The Scale of the Street Was Humongous

 By Jack Szwergold, May 25, 2015

 #### Notes on a dream I had on May 25, 2015

 I was somehow on a street that looked like Hudson Street near Charlton—near where I used to work—but something was off about it.
-The scale of the street was humungous.
+The scale of the street was humongous.
 The Pret-A-Manger that used to be on the corner was gutted out, raw and empty.
 But huge empty space; like an airplane hangar.

 Someone suddenly appeared and stood next to me looking into the place and I said to them, “Pret-A-Manger was a pretty big deal when it first opened.”
 The person looked at me, shrugged and walked off.
 I tried to find another place to score a sandwich and I found a place nearby.